'Couldn't catch ball, now I've gone pro'

 He thought he was going to play rugby when the university gridiron team caught him at a freshers' fair.

-Cameron told BBC Scotland News website: "I didn't know anything about the sport.
+Cameron told the BBC Scotland news website: "I didn't know anything about the sport.
 I was adamant I wanted to be playing rugby because that's what I played at school.
 Some guys in American Football equipment, helmets and stuff, they handed me a flyer and invited me to a taster session.

 "As soon as I tried on the pads and helmet I fell in love with the sport."